jeffroliv/Java-Game-Master/README.md

 is made.
 After every turn the newly modified board is displayed for the user.
 Afer every turn, if all pebbles are gone then the person (user or AI) who took the last pebbles is the winner.

-For the nim game, I had a hard time figuring out the win conditions.
-At first, I checked to see if the ArrayList was null; however the ArrayList will not be able to equal null since ArrayList contained integers.